Understanding coffee processing: Natural, Washed and Honey.

 Before reading this article, we recommend that you read our previous post: COFFEE FERMENTATION: EIGHT THINGS YOU PROBABLY DON’T KNOW.
-That will give you more clarity on the concepts of fermentation and controlled processes, and how they influence the final quality of the beverage.
+That will give you more clarity on the concepts of coffee fermentation and controlled processing.

-If you are already clear on the concepts of coffee processing and fermentation, keep reading on.
-Today we will tell you the difference between natural, honey and washed coffee, their attributes in the cup and the processes to obtain them.
+If you are clear on the concepts of coffee processing and fermentation, keep reading on.
+In this blog, we will tell you the difference between natural, honey and washed coffee.

 1. Natural, washed or honey coffee: Different processes